Kaltsoon/nosql/material/3-mongo-operations.md

 1. Display the total number of books.
 Hint: [$group](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/) and [$count](https://www.mongodb.com/docs/manual/reference/operator/aggregation/count-accumulator/) operators including the examples in both guides
 2. Display the total number of book copies.
 Hint: [$sum](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sum/) operator
 3. Display the number of books by each author
-4. Display the number of book copies by each author <!-- Sort the authors by the number of their book copies in descending order and by their name in ascending order.
-Hint: [$sort](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sort/) -->
+4. Display the number of book copies by each author
 5. Display the total number of book copies of books that are not ebooks and have the "Romance" category.
 Hint: [$match](https://www.mongodb.com/docs/manual/reference/operator/aggregation/match/) operator.
 Pay attention to the order of the aggregation operations (that is, the order of the aggregation operation objects in the argument array)
 6. ⭐ Bonus: Display the publishing year of each author's first and latest book.
 Hint: find suitable [aggregation operators](https://www.mongodb.com/docs/manual/reference/operator/aggregation/) for finding the minimum and maximum value of documents